 PVC Vinyl Roofing

 Polyvinyl Chloride (PVC) membrane roofing or PVC vinyl roofing is made of two ingredients: fossil fuel and salt.
 Petroleum or natural gas goes through a process to make ethylene, while salt is subjected to electrolysis to separate chlorine.
-Ethylene and chlorine then combined to produce ethylene dichloride (EDC), which is further processed to produce a gas called vinyl chloride monomer (VCM).
+Ethylene and chlorine are then combined to produce ethylene dichloride (EDC), which is further processed to produce a gas called vinyl chloride monomer (VCM).

 The last product then goes through polymerization where the vinyl chloride monomer molecules form chains then converts the gas into a fine, white powdery substance called vinyl resin.
 The vinyl resin goes through compounding where it is blended with additives such as stabilizers, plasticizers, and pigments.
 Thermoplastic PVC roofing is made of heat-welded seams that form a watertight bond stronger than the membrane.
 Plasticizer migration, however, occurs in PVC roofing, which is why a thicker membrane is important to maintain flexibility throughout its life span.60 Mil PVC Mule Hide Roof System 300×224 Vinyl roofing PVC Vinyl Roofing

 The membranes of PVC vinyl roofing have longer life cycles, which is why it is a popular choice for commercial roofing for over forty years.
 PVC vinyl roofing is also known to provide energy-efficient roofing option due to its light coloring, which reflects the sun’s heat.
 Heat, then, only increases by 10 to 25 degrees Fahrenheit as compared to other roofing that reflect a lot less.